 And so, this is what I did - instead of ignoring this small voice, I chose to listen to it and to nurture my intention.
 At the same time, I also had to acknowledge but not listen to the louder voice that was saying “You have done enough navel-gazing and it is time to get back to the “real” world and it won’t help anyway!”.

 My informal practices strengthened and then I chose to also commit to daily, more formal meditation practices.
 I went on to train with the Mindful Academy in Spain to gain the qualification MBSR meditation teacher so that I may deepen my own practice and offer courses and 1:1 sessions for others.

-Living more mindfully has not been a “quick fix” and it has not taken away my emotional or physical pain.
+Living more mindfully and compassionately has not been a “quick fix” and it has not taken away my emotional or physical pain.
 However, I am learning to be more accepting and patient towards my experience and gradually strengthening a new relationship with my thoughts, feelings and my body.
 Mindful communication has also transformed the way I relate to those close to me.